 Sarah Haskmann works as an engineer on utility-scale solar projects in Queensland.
 She has worked on projects where she was the only women working on a project to more recently when she described working on a project with "a near parity split of women working in the field."
 We asked Sarah to tell us a little about what what she does and what advice she has for other women.

-I currently work for the University of Queensland (as professional staff, not an academic) and I carry out a wide variety of projects on behalf of the University.
-These projects can be as big as a 64 MW solar farm build, or as small as an electric vehicle charging station, or as cutting edge as demand response initiatives (since the University is a wholesale electricity market customer) and local utility-scale energy storage.
+Until recently, I worked for the University of Queensland (as professional staff, not an academic), where I carried out a wide variety of projects on behalf of the university.
+These projects were as big as a 64 MW solar farm build, or as small as an electric vehicle charging station, or as cutting edge as demand response initiatives (since the university is a wholesale electricity market customer) and local utility-scale energy storage.
 I now work for SMEC on the AAPowerLink Project, which is the world's largest solar farm, battery and undersea cable.

 I sent myself back to uni to study engineering (I already held a Bachelor of Arts in humanities) after I saw a local uni advertising an engineering degree in renewable energy.
 After I graduated, my first job involved building a 110 MW solar farm as part of the EPC contractor team.
 It was an incredible experience as a graduate engineer and as my first construction job in a remote location.

 I love that what I am doing is going to make a difference, and is the absolute right thing to do in our current situation.
 As for my job specifically, I love that I get to work on such a variety of projects that are really demonstrating sustainability and clean energy leadership.

 Women in engineering are still woefully under-represented, and even rarer on construction sites.
 It can be lonely on a social level at times, but also there are still a lot of biases (unconscious or not) that exist when interacting, referring or deferring to women in technical roles.
 Also just studying engineering is a four-year-long boys club before you even get into the workforce.